-STOCKPORT METROPOLITAN BOROUGH COUNCIL Stockport NHS Foundation Trust
+6 / C 10 10 10 10 10 10 10 10 10 10 10 10 10 OCKPORT POLITAN BOROUGH COUNCIL Stockport NHS Foundation Trust

-Form 5 - for Visits and Journeys
+Form 5 - fo or Visits and Jo ourneys 3

-This form is to be returned by (date):
+This form is to b (date): e returned by

-School/ Early Years Setting or Youth Centre:
+School/ Early Ye or Youth Centre

-Course or Activity
+Course or Activi ty

-Date of Course/Activity:
+Date of Course/ Activity:

 Student Details 3

 Surname:

 Forename(s):

 Date of Birth

+Medical Inform ection

+Wedical IIIIOIIII allon Please

-Please indicate
+indicate

-Yes No If so, please describe:
+Does your son/daughter suffer from any illness or physical disability? ☐ Yes ☐ No If so, please describe:

+If medical treatmed please describe nent is required, :

-☐ Yes ☐ No If so, please give brief details:
+To the best of your knowledge has she/he been in contact with any contagious or infectious disease during the past four weeks? ☐ Yes ☐ No If so, please give brief details:

-Yes No If so, please give brief details:
+Is he/she allergic to any medication: ☐ Yes ☐ No If so, please give brief details:

-Yes No

-indicate Yes No Yes No Yes No Yes Yes Yes Yes
+Has your son/daughter received a tetanus injection in the last 5 years? ☐ Yes ☐ No

+Please indicate any special dietary requirements due to medical, religious or moral reasons:

-This may have been as part of the routine vaccination programme.
+\ This may have been as part of the routine vaccination programme.
 Please check either the child's RED book or GP.